 We met Viv and her partner Jason in less than favourable conditions – in the midst of Storm Eleanor – us with a habitation door that that was broken making us prisoners in our own home-on-wheels and Viv and Jason immobilised by a dead battery.
 Oh how we laughed.
 And drank wine, which meant a lifelong friendship was born in the face of adversity.
 All the best ones are.

-If you want to follow Viv, Jason and their dog Leelu’s journey as Mountain Leaders, van dwellers (although their current gaff is more of a hand built land yacht) and epic adventurers, follow their blog here or you can keep up to date through Facebook.
+If you want to follow Viv, Jason and their dog Leelu’s journey as Mountain Leaders, van dwellers and epic adventurers, follow their blog here or you can keep up to date through Facebook.
+You can also hire them as guides (they are both fully qualified and extremely experienced) through their website.

-You can find more Winterized Tried and Tested kit and equipment for your motorhome ski and winter camping trips here:
+You can find more Winterised Tried and Tested kit and equipment for your motorhome ski and winter camping trips here: